korgano/battletech-tools/README.md

-# BattleTech Tools
+# NonCanon BattleTech Tools

 ## Purpose

+[Fork of Jeff's BattleTech Tools](https://github.com/jdgwf/battletech-tools), intended for creating non-BT rules compliant 'Mechs.

-The purpose of these tools is to have a centralized, accessible set of tools for 'mech creation and eventually force building.
+The purpose of these tools is to have a centralized, accessible set of tools for fanfic 'mech creation and possibly force building.

 ## Development